paraslonic/GCB_MAN/docs/FAQ.rst

 Can I run standalone version on Windows?
 ----------------------------------------

-- Most likely yes, via <Windows Subsystem for Linux https://docs.microsoft.com/en-us/windows/wsl/install-win10>_, but we only tested standalone version of the GCB on Linux (Ubuntu, CentOS).
+- Most likely yes, via `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/>`_, but we only tested GCB on Linux (Ubuntu, CentOS).

 What genome sets can be used in a standalone version?
 --------------------------------------------------